 Waxy is probably not the correct word.
 Instead his metallic skeleton is fitted with transparent white plastic, wires and circuitry visible through the mold.
 As the stop sign turns green and my dad forces us to barrel away, I whip my head around to catch sight of him on the other end of the crosswalk.
-His hands, legs, torso, are all human proportioned, but his eyes cartoonishly big and round, bleeding a deep empty white, whiter than anything I’ve ever seen, whiter than the sun and the stars themselves.
+His hands, legs, torso, are all human proportion, but his eyes are cartoonishly big and round.
+The eyes bleed a deep empty white light, whiter than anything I’ve ever seen, whiter than the sun and the stars themselves.

 I adjust myself in my seat before my dad wonders what I’m doing.
 My eyes hurt and I feel like a headache is coming on, but I think I’ll be okay.

 I wonder what it would be like to have a robot.
 I mean, I’ve seen them before, but this is the first time I’ve given thought about it.
 Dogs are man’s best friend, I know that, but if I could talk to a dog and have him understand me as I understand him, then maybe I’d actually have friends for once.
 But it’s not like people understand me.
 Why would a robot?